rdiez/Tools/OpenVPN/README.txt

     goes through the tunnel, everything else goes to the local network or directly to the Internet.

   - Document the privacy concern that all client DNS queries will be routed to the OpenVPN server network, at least on Windows clients.
-On Linux, if the users chooses to accept the DHCP DNS options, then this concern applies too.
+On Linux, if the client accepts the pushed DHCP DNS options, then this concern applies too.
 This means that the company can see all your DNS queries when the VPN is active.
     This is a limitation that should not happen in "split tunnel" mode.